rjornetc/AK-FS/README.md

 # AK-FS

-Asymmetric Key File Sharer is an application that intends to simplify and become humanly friendly using asymmetric encryption file sharing
+Asymmetric Key File Sharer is an application that intends to simplify and become humanly friendly using asymmetric encryption file sharing.

 ## **DO NOT USE**

-This application **is not safe**, it is in development, it is not usable
+This application **is not safe**, it is in development, it is not usable.

 ## Bugs